josemle/Patronus_Aptos/README.md

 Follow Solidity best practices.
 Write meaningful unit tests for any new features.
 Update the documentation where applicable.
-# License
+## License
-This project is licensed under the MIT License.
+T#his project is licensed under the MIT License.
 See the LICENSE file for more details.